 For better results, it is highly recommended to have an Immigration Attorney to prepare and submit all the necessary documentation for the USCIS and Department of State since all improper filings will delay your case proceedings.
 That is why all paperwork should be arranged correctly during the initial filing attempt.

-EB-2 Professionals with advanced degrees or persons with exceptional ability • Foreign nationals of exceptional ability in the sciences, arts or business
+- EB-2 Professionals with advanced degrees or persons with exceptional ability • Foreign nationals of exceptional ability in the sciences, arts or business

 The very first step for the U.S. based employer before filing EB-2 or EB-3 petitions is to file a Labor Certificate with the U.S. Department of Labor and once certified, submit the petition to the USCIS for the approval.